 Who we are

-Bournemouth Borough Council is the Data Controller for the personal information you provide.
+BCP Council is the Data Controller for the personal information you provide.
 Personal information can be anything that identifies and relates to a living person.
-As the Data Controller, Bournemouth Borough Council will use your information for monitoring and evaluation purposes and to inform you about centre activities.
+As the Data Controller, BCP Council will use your information for monitoring and evaluation purposes and to inform you about centre activities.

 Why we collect your personal information